apigee/apijam/Module-1/Labs/Lab 4/README.md

 * An API Product that bundles and API Proxy.
 If you do not have an API Product configured, revisit [*Lab 2 - API Security and API Producer/Consumer Relationship on Apigee Edge*](https://github.com/aliceinapiland/apijam/tree/master/Module-1/Labs/Lab%202).

 # Instructions

+## Update the Open API Spec

+In order to ensure that we have an updated OpenAPI Spec that accurately describes the API endpoint exposed through our API Proxy, we must first modify the spec - specifically the `host` and `basepath` properties.
+To do this, navigate to **Develop → Specs** on the main menu, select the spec that we previously imported in Lab 1, and modify the the `host` and `basepath` properties to reflect the host and basepath of the proxy.
+Change them to:
+* host: {{your API proxy host}}  <--- In Apigee Trial orgs this will be {{your org}}-{{environment}}.apigee.net

 ## Publish API as part of API Product